Meet FUYL 23 and FUYL 8: Smart Lockers Built for Real-World IT Challenges

 FUYL 8/23: One Intelligent System.
 Total Workflow Control.

-FUYL 8/23 is the first LocknCharge solution to combine next-gen hardware with Enhanced software — creating a fully integrated platform that adapts to your IT environment.
+FUYL 8/23 is the first PC Locs solution to combine next-gen hardware with Enhanced software — creating a fully integrated platform that adapts to your IT environment.

 From charging and loaners to repairs and deployments, FUYL 8/23 turns everyday tech chaos into structured, automated workflows that save time, reduce stress, and scale effortlessly.

-For over 25 years, LocknCharge has delivered smart charging and storage solutions trusted by more than 26,000 customers in 20+ countries.
+For over 25 years, PC Locs has delivered smart charging and storage solutions trusted by more than 26,000 customers in 20+ countries.
 Our mission is simple: to make life easier for IT teams and end users by reducing device downtime and improving productivity through user-focused innovation.

 Jennifer Lichtie